xmake-io/xmake-docs/guide/build_policies.md

 Similar to [build.sanitizer.address](https://xmake.io/#/guide/build_policies?id=buildsanitizeraddress) for detecting undefined issues.

+### build.always_update_configfiles

+This policy is used for the automatic generation of `add_configfiles` configuration files.
+By default, xmake only triggers the regeneration of configfiles the first time `xmake config` is done, or if the xmake.lua configuration is changed.

+Each subsequent build will not regenerate configfiles as long as the configuration has not changed.

+However, if we use a variable such as GIT_COMMIT in our configfiles and want to always regenerate the latest configuration for each build, we can configure it.

+For background on how to use it, see: [#4747](https://github.com/xmake-io/xmake/issues/4747)

 ### run.autobuild

 This policy is used to adjust the behaviour of `xmake run`.
 By default, running `xmake run` does not build the target program automatically, but prompts the user to build it manually if it has not been compiled yet.